dmungas/adc_summary_report/README.md

   This program uses R and Sweave to generate a pdf summary report.
 ADC_Summary.Rnw generates this report.
 This file should be at the root level of the ADC_Summary directory.

+  As of 10-17-14 a R Markdown version ADC_Summary.Rmd has been added that generates a html report with customized formatting based on the custom-markdown_4.css stylesheet.

-  The following files must either be available to be read by ADC_Summary.Rnw or extracted within the program using a connection to ucdlava on the mysql server:
+  The following files must either be available to be read by ADC_Summary.Rnw/ADC_Summary.Rmd or extracted within the program using a connection to ucdlava on the mysql server:

   * adc_data_catalog.csv
   * enrollment.csv
   * assesslist.csv

+  Selecting between reading csv input files versus downloading files via MySQL connection is accomplished by commenting/uncommenting relevant lines in R code Chunk 1.

 Subfolders are:

-    Input Files - required if .csv files are directly inputted SQL Files - required if sql queries for adc_data_catalog and enrollment are being submitted Reports - required, where pdf copy of report is written
+    Input Files - required if .csv files are directly inputted SQL Files - required if sql queries for adc_data_catalog and enrollment are being submitted Reports - required, where pdf copy of report is written by ADC_Summary.Rnw

 R must be installed, along with the following libraries: